kenken-neko/elixir-matrix-operation/README.md

 * A n-th unit matrix is generated.
 * A n×m even matrix is generated.
 * A element of a matrix is got.
-* A row of a matrix is extracted.
+* A row/column of a matrix is extracted.
-* A column of a matrix is extracted.
+* A row/column of a matrix is deleted.
-* A row of a matrix is deleted.
+* A row/column of a matrix is exchanged.
-* A variance covariance matrix is generated.

 ## Installation